Key Topics for C++ Projects

 When a customer checks out:

-- It searches the bookedRooms list for the room number, removes it, and also removes the corresponding customer from the customers list.
+- Search the bookedRooms list for the room number.
+Remove the room number from the bookedRooms list and remove the customer from the customers list.

 5. Exit